renderbox/django-release-manager/docs/index.md

 - Simplicity: Defining packages directly in your settings is straightforward and can be easily accessed throughout your application without needing database queries.
 - Performance: Since the data is loaded into memory when the application starts, accessing this information is fast and doesn't involve the overhead of an extra database call.
 - Stability: Since the packages are not going to change often or only change with new releases of the application, keeping them in the settings makes it easier to manage through version control.
+- Secutiry: By not allowing a package to be defined outside of the core code, it reduces places a malicious actor can inject something unexpected.

 ### Usage in Templates

 This app stores information about your releases in the database and renders the URL to the files into your template using tags.
 You need to include the tag library in your template at the top of the page and then you can use it anywhere you want.
 Here is an example of how this would work on a page.

-Include this at the top of your template:
+Include this at the top of your template to gain access to the app's tags:

 ```python
 {% load release_template_tags %}